bigdatavik/HEDIS-Quality-Dashboard/blog/BUSINESS_VALUE_BLOG.md

 ---

 > **📌 Note:** This is a demonstration using synthetic data to showcase what's possible with Databricks Intelligence Platform and Model Context Protocol.
-The scenarios, metrics, and use cases are based on typical healthcare payor challenges.
+The scenarios, metrics, and use cases are based on typical healthcare payer challenges.
 All code and architecture are production-ready and available on GitHub.

 ---